Forward-UIUC-2023S/james-xie-relkeyword/README.md

 * `relkeyword/src/relkeyword/KeywordSuggester.py`: KeywordSuggester class takes output files derived from CorpusAnalyzer class to output keyword recommendations as well as a corresponding sentence justification
 * `data/Grants-20230219.csv`: Grant Corpus where preliminary testing was conducted

-### Important
-Go to [our shared google Drive space](https://drive.google.com/drive/folders/1rxPAdGTVcl-Xo6uuFovdKcCw5_FEaXIC?usp=sharing) and create a folder with the format `FirstnameLastName-Projectname` (e.g. `AshutoshUkey-KeywordTrie`).
-In here, make sure to include a zipped copy of any data files related to your module (including `.sql` dumps of necessary databases) as well as a backup zipped copy of your Github repo (i.e. all the files you upload to Github).

 ## Functional Design (Usage)
 After installing relkeyword Python package, the CorpusAnalyzer and KeywordSuggester classes can be used as follows: